vault27/Foundation/routing.md

 In basic forwarding router has to perform for every packet two lookups in two separate tables: routing table + Layer 2 addresses table
 - Process switching - described above
 - Fast switching - first packet goes through process switching, results are added to fast switching cache or route cache.
 The cache contains the destination IP address, the next-hop information, and the data-link header information that needs to be added to the packet before forwarding.
 An entry **per each destination address, not per destination subnet/prefix**.
 All future packets with the same destination addresses use this data and are switched faster.
 Also called **route once, forward many times**
-Draw backs: first packets are fully processed, cache entries are timed out quickly,
+Draw backs: first packets are fully processed, cache entries are timed out quickly, if tables are changed, route entries are invalid, load balancing can only occur per destination
+Not used any more.

 ## Routing protocols